 Run with others

-Running with a group or friends is a great way to not only push yourself, but will allow you to enjoy the run and will hold YOU accountable.
+Running with a group or friends is a great way to not only push yourself but will allow you to enjoy the run and will hold YOU accountable.
 On those cold days, when you don’t want to run, it’s great to have someone give you a little push to get up and run.

 If you are unable to find other runners to join you for the early morning run, I highly recommend getting an iPod to help keep you company during an early run.
-I find that listening to podcasts and music are a great way to start the day.
+I find that listening to podcasts and music is a great way to start the day.
 I suggest mixing up the content and music so that you maintain variety.
-If you need an mp3 player, I recommend the Apple iPod Shuffle.
+If you need a mp3 player, I recommend the Apple iPod Shuffle.
 It is simple to use and the smallest on the market.

 Don’t forget to warm up